Index

-(Still) “under construction“…
+(still) “under construction“…

-From our first post in March, 2016, through May 10, 2025, I’ve researched, written and published almost 460 Clark House Historian posts comprising about half-a-million words, and illustrated with hundreds of historic maps, photographs and other images.
-That’s a lot of information.
-And even though the blog has a decent Search function, and each post is kind-of-indexed with Category labels and date Tags, it has become kind of tricky to find specific information and archived source materials.
+Even though the blog has a decent SEARCH BY KEYWORDS(s) function, and each post is kind-of, sort-of indexed with SEARCH BY CATEGORY labels and SEARCH BY TAGS (mostly tagged by date), it has become more difficult to find specific information and archived CHH source materials than I’d prefer.
 So in 2021 I started indexing the blog.
-Unfortunately, in four (!) years since 2021 there’s been a long pause in indexing because, frankly, I don’t much care for indexing.
+Unfortunately, in the five (!) years since 2021 there’s been a long pause in indexing because, frankly, I don’t much care for indexing.

 INDEX